JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/moderation.md

 {{% notice tip %}}
 The video owner will be owner of the chat room.
-This means he can configure the room, delete it, promote other users as admins, ...
+This means they can configure the room, delete it, promote other users as admins, ...
 {{% /notice %}}

 {{% notice tip %}}